 The Teacher Choices project is exploring the feasibility of running robust evaluations of teachers’ everyday choices in the classroom.
 In every lesson, teachers choose how to approach teaching and learning such as how to start a lesson, how to engage pupils or how to manage behaviour.
 The Teacher Choices project aims to find out how everyday choices are implemented and how they affect outcomes in the classroom, exploring if a randomised controlled trial (RCT) methodology and teacher tests can be used to do this.
 The Education Endowment Foundation (EEF) has commissioned and funded this study.
 The National Foundation for Educational Research (NFER) is conducting the evaluation.

-If you're a school that would like to find out more about the trial, please visit this page.
+If you're a school that would like to find out more about the trial in the academic year 2020-21, please visit this page.